 When accessing website, etc., user believes that it is using only the website, etc., and may not be aware that information is gathered for the purpose of advertising display.
-In fact, a survey found that about 40% of consumers using search service and about 35% of consumers using social media were either "somewhat unaware" or "unaware" of what kind of information was gathered and used for advertising display in the services.
-[84]
+In fact, a survey found that about 40% of consumers using search service and about 35% of consumers using social media were either "somewhat unaware" or "unaware" of what kind of information was gathered and used for advertising display in the services.84

 On the other hand, there are options to opt-out and opt-in as a way for user to independently select the extent to which it allows the use of information based on their awareness of the treatment of information about themselves.
-However, more than 80% of users of search service and social media answered "I know the name (opt-out) but do not know the details" or I don't know" about opt-out setting, so the awareness of users is quite low.
-In addition, as shown in the figure below, even among users who recognize what information is collected and used for advertising display when using search service or social media, about 45% answered that "do not know (in detail)" about opt-out setting.
+However, more than 80% of users of search service and social media answered "I know the name (opt-out) but do not know the details" or I don't know" about opt-out setting, so the awareness of users is quite low.^[85] In addition, as shown in the figure below, even among users who recognize what information is collected and used for advertising display when using search service or social media, about 45% answered that "do not know (in detail)" about opt-out setting.

-(Head) Q. Some search services offer configurations that do not allow collection and usage of your personal information ("opt out configurations").
-Do you know about this function?
+- (Head) Q. Some search services offer configurations that do not allow collection and usage of your personal information ("opt out configurations").
+Do you know about this function? - (Side) Q. Are you aware of what information is collected or used for displaying advertisements when using search services?

-pages 35 and 94 of Appendix 2 of the Interim Report above pages 47 and 107 of Appendix 2 of the Interim Report above
+4 pages 35 and 94 of Appendix 2 of the Interim Report above

+35 pages 47 and 107 of Appendix 2 of the Interim Report above